 In 2007, Sanford Health launched Sanford International Clinics as an initiative to develop a series of pediatric clinics in the U.S. and around the world in areas that lack sufficient primary care services.
 In many developing countries, however, the most effective way to improve the health of children is by treating the entire family.
 To accommodate this need, Sanford International Clinics expanded its mission to include the potential for hundreds of community clinics to serve millions of people.
 Formed upon Sanford's century-long commitment to providing comprehensive health care in the Midwestern United States, the Sanford International Clinics represent the organization's international commitment to health and healing.

 In areas of the United States and in other developed nations, Sanford serves pediatric patients by engaging a proven model of sustainable outpatient, community-specific care.
-Outside of our six-state primary market, Sanford's current and future Children's clinics include Duncan, Oklahoma; Oceanside, California; Klamath Falls, Oregon; and the Baja area of Mexico.
+Outside of our six-state primary market, Sanford's current and future Children's clinics include Duncan, Okla.; Oceanside, Calif.; Klamath Falls, Ore.; Kunming, China; multiple locations through Ghana, Africa and the Baja area of Mexico.
 In each location, Sanford partners with local medical providers, government bodies, business leaders, and community organizations to ensure our clinics meet the unique needs of the community.